 For that connection, the insurance companies pay a commission to the exchange.
-Via is not disclosing this information in its brochure to Columbia retirees, but its general website provides it if one looks closely enough.
+Via does not disclose this information in its brochure to Columbia retirees, but its general corporate website provides it if one looks closely enough.

 The proverbial fine print, at the very end of the "welcome to Via Benefits" page, states: